Lewy Body Dementia (LBD)

 Impairment of Visuospatial Ability

 Our two eyes work together for triangulation to help judge direction and distance.
-Unfortunately, people with Lewy Body Dementia lose this ability.
+People with Lewy Body Dementia lose this ability.
 As a result, even reaching for the remote can be difficult.

 Loss of Balance